Yxwww/yuxi-site/posts/redux.md

 ## The three principles and the challenges

-The best thing about learning Redux is learning the principles came with it.
+The best thing about learning Redux is grasping the principles that come with it.
 I've applied these three principles of Redux to solve various programming problems in different environments.
 Like any other technologies, knowing how to apply the principles into an application stack effectively remains challenging.

 ### Unidirectional data flow (UDF)

-You know that joy of revelation when something has been working for you, though you haven't fully acknowledge its existence.
-Then, someone else named it and you are like "AHA!
+You know that joy of revelation when something has been working for you, though you haven't fully acknowledged its existence.
+Then, someone else names it, and you're like "AHA!
 That's what it is!!".
-Throughout my career, I've came across maintaining several of complex system.
-I found success unknowingly applying UDF principle to solve the problem after many failure attempts.
-It yielded great result.
+Throughout my career, I've maintained several complex systems.
+I found success in unknowingly applying the UDF principle to solve problems after many failed attempts.
+It yielded great results.

-When I discovered redux along with UDF principle, it was that "AHA!" moment for me.
-When many changing states that affects each other.
-Sitting down and laying out all the data flows and moving states, design the central data flow to ensure all states are resolved to the right place at the correct order.
+When I discovered Redux along with its UDF principle, it was that "AHA!" moment for me.
+When many changing states affect each other, sitting down and laying out all the data flows and moving states, designing the central data flow to ensure all states are resolved to the right place at the correct order is crucial.

 ![realtime application data flow](/static/img/posts/realtime-application-data-flow.png)